Tool for encoding / decoding with the RC4 (Rivest Cipher 4) algorithm used in particular in the TLS (Transport Layer Security) protocol.

 Decryption is exactly the same as encryption.

-The codes generated by RC4 are between 0 and 255, usually represented in hexadecimal.
+An RC4 cipher produces bytes between 0 and 255, often represented in hexadecimal.

 The code is also called RCfour, ARCFour, ARC4, Alleged RC4 or Ron's Code 4.